oscaribv/oscaribv.github.io-src/content/pages/about.md

 ## EXPERIENCE IN ASTRONOMY

-* **Observational experience**: Multi-band photometric observations at the 2.1 m telescope in San Pedro Mártir, Ensenada, BC, Mexico (3 nights).
+* **44 nights of observational experience**: Multi-band photometric observations at the 2.1 m telescope in San Pedro Mártir, Ensenada, BC, Mexico (3 nights).
   High-resolution spectroscopic observations with FIES at the 2.58 m Nordic Optical Telescope, La Palma, Spain (3 nights).
+  High-resolution spectroscopic observations with HARPS-N at the _Telescopio Nazionale Galileo_ (TNG) at La Palma, Spain (5 nights).
   High-resolution spectroscopic observations with HARPS at the ESO La Silla 3.6m telescope, La Silla, Chile (33 nights in 6 runs).
 * **Theoretical experience**: Theoretical and numerical simulations of fluid physics in astronomy, using classical, relativistic, and general relativistic hydrodynamics.
 Simulations of relativistic jets